On this page

 What if I am weak in anatomy?

 If anatomy is clearly a weak point, a deeper foundation may be the wiser move.
-In those cases, Anatomy & Exercise Fundamentals for Movement Professionals (AEF) may suit you better.
+In those cases, Anatomy & Exercise Fundamentals for Movement Professionals may suit you better.

 Is ARW offered online at Pilatique?

 Yes.
-Pilatique offers ARW online.
+Pilatique usually offers ARW online.

-Why does Pilatique take anatomy prerequisites so seriously?
+Why does Pilatique take anatomy prerequisites seriously?

 Because anatomy affects exercise analysis, cueing, modification, programming, exams, and real-life teaching quality.
 We do not treat it as a box-ticking step.